Asparagus is a great veggie to make as a finger food. The spears are fun and interesting for baby to look at.

 Frozen Asparagus: – Microwave frozen asparagus in a covered microwavable baking dish with 2 Tablespoons of water.
 Cook at 100% power for 4 to 7 minutes, stirring or rearranging once.

-Enjoy these Asparagus Ideas and Baby Food Recipes
+Asparagus Baby Food Recipes and Ideas

 Asparagus – Basic